 Ultimately, your goal is the Success!
 Window below.
 Once you get to this page, then you can run the Reconciliation report that we looked at earlier by clicking on “View report.”
 Alternatively, you can click on “Done” if you don’t want to run the report right now.

 It’s a good idea to get into the habit of reconciling your bank statements in QuickBooks online on a monthly basis.
 And the best practice is to do it as soon as you receive your bank statement.
-As you can see, QuickBooks Online bank reconciliation is a straightforward, step-by-step process, so get to it!
+As you can see, bank reconciliation is an essential skill in learning how to use QuickBooks Online.
+However, it is a straightforward, step-by-step process, so get to it!